Landing Craft Gun: Landing Craft, Gun (Large)

 The Landing Craft, Gun (Large) was a fire support vessel converted from the Landing Craft, Tank by installing a welded deck.
 It carried two QF 4.7-inch Mk IX** or BL 4.7-inch Mk I naval cannons as its primary armament, with a secondary array of 20mm Oerlikon guns for anti-aircraft cover.
 The LCG(L)(3), based on the LCT(3), had two deck guns, while the LCG(L)(4), which was based on the LCT(4), had a superfiring after turret.
 As time went on, the anti-air armament of the LCG(L) steadily improved.
-Initially, it was the same as the LCT it was derived from, with two 20mm Oerlikon or 2-pounder pom-poms near the bridge.
+Initially, it was the same as the LCT it was derived from, with two 20mm Oerlikon or 2-pounder 'pom-poms' near the bridge.
 The single Oerlikon mounts would later be replaced by twin mounts, and the last three LCG(3)s would be given two extra 20mm Oerlikon mountings for a total of six guns.
 The LCG(L)(4) was the most well-defended, with seven 20mm Oerlikon guns spread across its deck.

 The LCG(L) would see service throughout World War II, providing medium range fire support and escorting landing craft.
 In battle, three were lost in Operation Neptune and two were lost in Operation Infatuate.
-Owing to their large caliber guns, LCG(L)s were once called "mini destroyers" by a BBC broadcast, and they were able to destroy any light vessels that they encountered with their overwhelming firepower, such as Marinefährprahm landing craft.
-The surviving vessels would be sold off after the end of the war.
+Owing to their large calibre guns, LCG(L)s were once called "mini destroyers" by a BBC broadcast, and they were able to destroy any light vessels that they encountered with their overwhelming firepower, such as Marinefährprahm landing craft.
+The surviving vessels were sold off after the end of the war.